 The PLCW organising committee are at the early stages of planning the event and would like individuals, corporations, NGOs, government agencies, and foreign embassies who can sponsor the PLWC or facilitate workshops, seminars, and masterclasses to get in touch through their email: info@pridemagazineng.com.

-The first edition of the Pride Lagos Creative Enterprise Week (PLCEW) will take place in November 2019.
+The first edition of the Lagos Creative Enterprise Week (PLCEW) will take place in November 2019.

 1st annual Pride Creative Enterprise Week